pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 - When the minimum version of PyArrow is bumped, PyArrow will be bumped to the highest version that has been released for at least 2 years.
 - The pandas 2.1 release notes will have a big warning that PyArrow will become a required dependency starting with pandas 3.0.
 We will pin a feedback issue on the pandas issue tracker.
+The note in the release notes will point to that issue.
 - Starting in pandas 2.2, pandas raises a ``FutureWarning`` when PyArrow is not installed in the users environment when pandas is imported.
 This will ensure that only one warning is raised and users can easily silence it if necessary.
+This warning will point to the feedback issue.
 - Starting in pandas 3.0, the default type inferred for string data will be `ArrowDtype` with `pyarrow.string` instead of `object`